Major Rohde Hawkins

-Note: Both his given names "Major" and "Rohde" frequently cause difficulty; he was not an army major, and Rohde was his mother's maiden name: she was of a German family.

 Family life

 Hawkins was the third son of numismatist and keeper of antiquities at the British Museum, Edward Hawkins (1780–1867) and Eliza Rohde, who had married on 29 September 1806.

 Hawkins was educated at Charterhouse School from 1831 to 1837; the school was then still part of the London Charterhouse in Finsbury.

 He was engaged by John Greenwood, a Yorkshire mill owner and politician at Swarcliffe, to rebuild Swarcliffe Hall in 1848.
 Hawkins became close enough to the Greenwood family to marry John Greenwood's granddaughter, Mary Littledale Greenwood of Holmwood, Surrey, on 4 August 1853.
 Mary was the younger sister of John Greenwood.
 John Bowyer Nichols and sons, London, 1858.
 A friend of the Greenwoods wrote effusively: "Mr Hawkins married our great friend John Greenwoods sister.
 He is one of the 1st Architects of the day.
 He is the Government architect for all these schools &c &c."

 Hawkins and his wife Mary lived at Redlands, South Holmwood, which he designed.
 He and his wife are both buried at St Mary Magdalene's Church, Holmwood, which he also designed, and where there is a memorial window to him.

 He was gazetted as Captain in the Queen's (Westminster) Rifle Volunteer Corps on 25 February 1860.